-The module aims to provide the student with an introduction to the classification, structure and function of cells and microbes and examples of disease that result from abnormal structure and/or function.
-Another key aim is to enable students to acquire laboratory skills required to study cells and microbes.
+The module aims to provide you with an introduction to the classification, structure and function of cells and microbes and examples of disease that result from abnormal structure and/or function.
+Another key aim of this module is to enable you to acquire laboratory skills required to study cells and microbes.

-The module aims to provide the student with knowledge and understanding of disease processes and most common diseases.
+This module aims to provide you with the knowledge and understanding of disease processes and most common diseases.
 It also examines the multidisciplinary nature of disease investigation, management and prevention.

-This module will build on the skills you will have acquired when undertaking previous research modules and from the knowledge gained throughout the programme.
-Further development of analysis, critical thinking and scientific literary style will be promoted in completing a dissertation.
-Students will be enabled to pursue areas of individual interest in the subject area appropriate to their target award and will have the opportunity of gaining increased theoretical and practical knowledge in a chosen specialist field.
-Individual research experience will be gained in an area that may provide future employment opportunities.
-Personal responsibility for own learning through self-directed study and supervised preparation will be fostered.
-It is an integral part of the degree programme, furthering the development of skills in critical analysis and reflection.
+This module will build on the skills you acquired when undertaking a Research Methods and Professional Practice module and from the knowledge gained throughout the course to date.
+Further development of analysis, critical thinking and scientific literary style will be promoted.
+You will pursue areas of individual interest in the subject area appropriate to your target award and have the opportunity of gaining increased theoretical and practical knowledge in a chosen specialist field.
+You will gain individual research experience in an area that may provide future employment opportunities.
+Personal responsibility for your own learning through self-directed study and supervised preparation will be fostered.
+This is an integral part of the degree programme, furthering the development of skills in critical analysis and reflection.

-This module aims to provide students with a critical understanding of pathogenicity and emergence of bacterial, fungal, viral, protozoal and helminth infections.
-In addition, they will become familiar with the principles and practise of laboratory and point-of-care test procedures used to diagnose infectious disease and monitor the effectiveness of the treatments.
-Students will also gain an insight into the methods used to control infections in healthcare settings and in the community.
+This module aims to provide you with a critical understanding of pathogenicity and emergence of bacterial, fungal, viral, and parasitic infections.
+In addition, you will become familiar with the principles and practice of laboratory and point-of-care test procedures used to diagnose infectious disease and monitor the effectiveness of the treatments.
+Youwill also gain an insight into the methods used to control infections in healthcare settings and in the community.

 More information about this course